Alpharetta Brain Injury Lawyers

 If medical care addressed your brain injury, you should include those costs in your damages.

 If your brain injury has an impact on your ability to work, your damages will depend on your prior earning ability and the extent of income that you lose.
 You may no longer be able to concentrate for long periods of time or follow basic instructions due to the chemical changes caused by your brain injury.
-Whether you miss a few weeks of work or never return to work again, a lawyer can calculate your income-related damages.
+Whether you miss a few weeks of work or never return to work again, a lawyer at Spaulding Injury Law: Alpharetta Personal Injury & Car Accident Lawyer can calculate your income-related damages.

 When your personal life is changed through shifts in brain chemistry, along with personality and mood changes, the quality of your life can also decrease.
 When your life changes for the negative as a result of your brain injury, you are entitled to compensation for this intangible loss.
 Measuring these damages requires a careful assessment of the unique facts of your injuries, as proving pain and suffering losses can be complicated.

 Your Brain Injury Attorney Handles Every Step of the Claim Process